-Aus 0.3 This Auditing Standard is operative for financial reporting periods commencing on or after 15 December 2022.
+Aus 0.3 This Auditing Standard is operative for financial reporting periods commencing on or after 15 December 2023.
+[Note: For operative dates of paragraphs changed or added by an Amending Standard, see Compilation Details.]

 Introduction

 Scope of this Auditing Standard